-A: There is a limited number of field trips based on State Park staff and volunteer/docent capacity, as well as available funding for transportation.
-Teachers may apply for as many field trips as they are eligible for, but will only be selected for up to one trip.
+A: The number of field trips each year varies, based on State Parks’ staff and volunteer/docent capacity, as well as available funding for transportation.
+Teachers may apply for multiple field trips for their class but will only be selected for one trip per class.

 Q: Which parks offer Kids2Parks field trips?

-A: The program currently includes Castle Rock State Park, Castro Adobe State Historic Park, Half Moon Bay State Beach, Henry Cowell Redwoods State Park, Natural Bridges State Beach, the Forest of Nisene Marks, the Rancho Del Oso Unit of Big Basin Redwoods State Park, Seacliff State Beach and Wilder Ranch State Park.
-At this time schools are chosen for specific parks based on their geographic distance to the park.
+A: The program currently includes Castle Rock State Park, Castro Adobe State Historic Park, Half Moon Bay State Beach, Henry Cowell Redwoods State Park, Natural Bridges State Beach, the Forest of Nisene Marks State Park, the Rancho Del Oso Unit of Big Basin Redwoods State Park, Seacliff State Beach and Wilder Ranch State Park.
+At this time schools are eligible for specific parks based on their school’s geographic distance to the park.

 Q: What is the age range of students attending Kids2Parks field trips?